 Badger started as a key-value store, so the goal was to use the latest research to build a key-value store.
 It uses a log-structured merge (LSM) tree based implementation, which has an advantage in throughput when compared to B+ tree since background (disk) writes in LSM maintain a sequential access pattern.

 BadgerDB was initially a persistent key-value store intended to replace DgraphDB’s dependency on RocksDB, since RocksDB is written in C++ and requires the use of Cgo to be called via Go.
 It was a (side) project lead by Manish Rai Jain, a chief decision maker at Dgraph.
-The project github repository received its first commit January 26, 2017.
-As the project progressed, it upgraded from being a key-value store to a database system, on October 16, 2017.
+As the project progressed, in 2017 the developers decided to expand the scope of the project to be a more full-featured database system.

-The user has the option to toggle the flag SyncWrites, to determine how immediately an update is propagated to disk.
-If SyncWrite is false, writes may not sync to disk immediately and the database might have to be closed before the changes are propagated to disk.
-In addition to changes being propagate to disk on Close(), changes are also propagated when MaxTableSize is reached.
+The user has the option to determine whether changes are immediately propagated to disk after an update.
+If this option is disabled, then writes may not sync to disk immediately.
+All writes will be flushed to disk when the application closes the database.
+In addition to changes being propagate to disk when the application closes the database, changes are also propagated when a max table size threshold (`MaxTableSize`) is reached.

 BadgerDB uses delta encoding to reduce the size of keys, to further reduce the size of the LSMs.
 Also, during a read, a fingerprint of the key is stored rather than the key itself to also save space.
 The fingerprint of a key contains the information necessary to identify a unique key, but takes up less space.
 It is not a 100% accurate and can cause a false negative causing a transaction to abort (and requiring it to be restarted).